pret/pokered/README.md

 - A girl option is now available, featuring the sprite from Pokemon Anniversary Red, which is based on Green's manga appearance.
 	- To accomodate this, Celadon Gym's trainers use their more neutral text from Crystal.
 - All 151 original Pokemon, plus an additional 100, can be obtained without the use of trading or glitches, including Mew!
+- Bag capacity is increased from 20 to 30 items.
 - New Pokedex entries for most Pokemon are available, sourced from the original 1996 Pokedex book by Creatures Inc., restoring a ton of old Kanto lore.
 Thanks to [Dr. Lava and Nob Ogasawara](http://lavacutcontent.com/1996-creatures-pokedex-translation-1/) for their incredible work translating and writing about it!
 - Pikachu and Eevee are now starters, featuring fully functional Rival lineups.
 If you pick Pikachu, he picks Eevee, and if you pick Eevee, he picks Pikachu!
 Their growth rates have been changed to Medium Slow to give them the early-game power spike the other starters have.
 - Item Descriptions are available!